pnetwork-association/dandelion-voting-app/docs/technical-guide.md

 // Minimum % of quorum required for votes to pass uint64 public minAcceptQuorumPct;

-// Vote duration in blocks (determines how long from the start of a vote till it ends) uint64 public durationBlocks;
+// Vote duration in seconds (determines how long from the start of a vote till it ends) uint64 public duration;

-// Vote buffer in blocks (determines how much time in blocks must pass between the start of each vote) uint64 public bufferBlocks;

-// Vote execution delay in blocks (determines how much time in blocks must pass from when a vote is passed till it can be executed) uint64 public executionDelayBlocks;
+// Vote execution delay in seconds (determines how much time in seconds must pass from when a vote is passed till it can be executed) uint64 public executionDelay;

 // Mapping that keeps track of votes mapping (uint256 => Vote) internal votes;